klpn/lablinkfix/README.md

 filter](http://pandoc.org/scripting.html) to update source code which contains such links.

-Assuming the Pandoc libraries and the GHC compiler are available, the filter can be compiled with `ghc --make lablinkfix`.
+The conversion for the archive catalogue is very simple.
+For the library catalogue, post IDs have changed, and the mappings from old ones to new ones are defined in `kataids.json`, with the format `"oldid":"newid"`.
+To build the filer (assuming the Pandoc libraries and the GHC compiler are available), run `make build`.
+At build, the mapping in `kataids.json` is coded into the filter, so if this file is changed, the filter should be rebuilt.

 I include the body content for [my article about the organization BiS](http://www.arbark.se/2014/11/foreningen-bibliotek-i-samhalle/), as a HTML file in the `examples` subdirectory.
 To run the filter on this file, and write to the target `examples/bisbodynew.html`, use
-`pandoc -o examples/bisbodynew.html examples/bisbody.html --filter ./lablinxfix`.
+`pandoc -o examples/bisbodynew.html examples/bisbody.html --filter ./lablinkfix`.
 The filter should work with any format supported by Pandoc, not just HTML.

-The conversion for the archive catalogue is very simple.
-For the library catalogue, post IDs have changed, and old ones are mapped to new ones using the `kataids` map.
-Currently, it only contains data for the posts in the example file, and it obviously should be expanded and perhaps read from a CSV or JSON file or a database.